 Two-way texting remains essential, but at the same time, around 60% of consumers need more than just characters, both for utility and to hold their attention.

 Customer engagement.
 The term that has captured the minds of many marketers.
 If customers want to engage seamlessly with your brand, you should think of creating environments to make it possible.
 And RCS is a great option, offering rich media and available via the default messaging app on most Android devices.
 Furthermore, RCS is a prime ground for chatbot development.

-61% of consumers say they would engage with brands more if they get a better personalized service.
+61% of consumers say they will engage with brands more if they get a better personalised service.
 RCS Business Messaging, particularly when combined with well-designed customer profiling, allows brands to provide their audiences with a more tailored customer experience.